 - The set is improved, iteratively, via online feedback

-- An online meeting, perhaps late in July, helps to focus minds
+- An online meeting in October helps to clarify ideas and focus minds

 - Material is prepared for a public launch of the campaign

 - Things become more and more serious…

 - Are in broad support with the published Transhumanist UK Principles and Goals for the UK

 - Are informed by ideas in books such as RAFT 2035 and Vital Foresight

 - Take account of suggestions made by members and supporters of Transhumanist UK